le-mn/minhngocle.github.io/index.md

 ## Research projects

 - I am working on my master's project with Dr. Andrew Cooper about _primordial globular cluster_ formation.
-The primordial GC formation hypothesis was introduced by Peeble (1984), which proposed a process that GC can be formed inside their own dark matter (DM) halos.
-To study that, we use the extended Press-Schechter method (with the code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation.
-We get the number of GCs in DM halos at different masses and compare them to observational data.
+The primordial GC formation hypothesis was introduced by Peeble (1984), which proposed that GC can form inside its own dark matter (DM) halo.
+To study that, we use the extended Press-Schechter method (code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation.
+We can reproduce the relationship between the number of GCs and DM halo mass, which agree with observational results on low-mass halos.

 Some results of this work have already been presented at the [IAU 377 Symposium: EARLY DISK-GALAXY FORMATION FROM JWST TO THE MILKY WAY](https://www.mso.anu.edu.au/~yting/Malaysia_IAU/).
 You can find my poster [here](poster.pdf).